uvarc/rc-website/content/userinfo/hpc/slurm.md

 ```
 This is in addition to requesting an `a100` in the `gres` option.

-### NVIDIA GPU BasePOD™ Now Available for Rivanna Users
+### NVIDIA GPU BasePOD™ Now Available for Rivanna and Afton Users

-As artificial intelligence (AI) and machine learning (ML) continue to change how academic research is conducted, the NVIDIA DGX BasePOD, or BasePOD, brings new AI and ML functionality to Rivanna, UVA's High-Performance Computing (HPC) system.
+As artificial intelligence (AI) and machine learning (ML) continue to change how academic research is conducted, the NVIDIA DGX BasePOD, or BasePOD, brings new AI and ML functionality to Rivanna and Afton, UVA's High-Performance Computing (HPC) systems.
 The BasePOD is a cluster of high-performance GPUs that allows large deep-learning models to be created and utilized at UVA.

 <a href="/userinfo/hpc/basepod"><button class="btn btn-success">Learn More</button></a> &nbsp;&nbsp;